-A couple of months later, I was filling my tank again at the same local station when I was approached by another guy with a similar story.
+Fast forward a couple of months later; I was filling my tank again at the same local station when I was approached by another guy with a similar story.
 This time, however, I balked at helping him because, frankly, I just didn’t believe him.
-He said he only lived about ten miles away; but if that was true, why couldn’t he call a friend or relative to help him out?
+He said he only lived about ten miles away; but if that was true, then why couldn’t he call a friend or relative to help him out?
 Yes, he could have been telling the truth, but the odd coincidence and fishy story raised my suspicions.

 “Have a heart, man!” the guy implored.

 “Yeah, yeah.
 I hear that all the time,” I said.